WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 ISSUES/BUGS:

  - Steve's custom Final Smash video has a gap in the audio, due to how his sound effects work.
- - Certain skins may still have issues with their textures, as I have not added their skin fixes yet.
  - I don't have announcer calls ready for every character yet, so some characters may have mis-matched announcer calls.
 This will be fixed in due time.